hasanazeerkhan/khadeeja.designs/blogs/contents/pinterest-to-reality-custom-design.md

 # From Pinterest to Reality: A Custom Design Story

-Every bride begins her dream outfit journey with a saved folder —
-Pinterest boards filled with colors, motifs, sleeve patterns, and embroidery inspiration.
+Every bride begins her dream outfit journey with a saved folder Pinterest boards filled with colors, motifs, sleeve patterns, and embroidery inspiration.

 But translating a dream into a wearable reality?
-That’s where the magic — and craftsmanship — begins.
+That's where the magic and craftsmanship begins.

 ---